ccoenraets/force-server/README.md

     ```

     **path**: path to the web root directory.
 The default is the current directory.

     **port**: server port number.
 The default is 5000.

     Examples:

-    - To start force-server and serve files in the current directory:
+    - To start force-server on port 5000 (default) and serve files in the current directory:
         ```
         force-server
         ```

-    - To start force-server and serve files in the ***www** directory (relative to the current directory):
+    - To start force-server on port 5000 (default) and serve files in the ***www** directory (relative to the current directory):
         ```
         force-server www
         ```